Supporting You In Addressing Male Hormones

 There is also a relationship between sleep apnoea and low testosterone.
 This may be a vicious cycle as lack of sleep can lower testosterone and so can obesity.

-Managing stress is also important as our stress hormones and sex hormones share the same pathways.
+Stress management is also important as our stress hormones and sex hormones share the same pathways.

 Reducing your toxic load including organochlorides, pesticides, second-hand smoke, xenoestrogens and solvents can also be important.